 Web Page Item Description Miscellaneous Settings Beep on Initialization When selected, you will hear a beep when the speaker initializes.
-Beep on page When selected, the device will play a beep before a page is sent on SIP calls (works for both buffered and live pages).
-Enable line in to line out loopback When selected, audio is sent from the line -in to the line-out output.
-Enable relay on local audio When selected, the relay will be closed any time that audio is played out of the line-out/page port.
+Beep on Page When selected, the device will play a beep before a page is sent on SIP calls (works for both buffered and live pages).
+Enable Line In to Line Out Loopback When selected, audio is sent from the line -in to the line-out output.
+Enable Line-In to Multicast When selected, the line-in audio will be multicast to the address and port specified on the web page.
+Note : Ideally, the specified address and port will match that of a low priority MGROUP (such as background music) on the speakers or paging amplifiers.
+Note : When line-in to multicast is selected, do not set that multicast address and port to the same multicast address and port that is used by one of your PGROUPS.
+Otherwise, when you call the PGROUP, the Paging Server will be unable to send the new audio stream because the port will already be in use by the line-in to multicast stream.
+Multicast Address Type the Multicast address.
+Multicast Port Type the Multicast port number.
+Detect Line-in Silence When selected, the device will detect when silence occurs in the line- in port.
+Also, the device will not relay line-in audio to multicast if this option is enabled and there is silence on the line-in port.
+Note : This option requires a 011146C/021059G/991034C or newer Paging Server.
+Enable Relay on Local Audio When selected, the relay will be closed any time that audio is played out of the line-out/page port.
 This setting is for legacy analog amplifiers that are often connected to the page port.
 Analog amplifiers will often have a noticeable hum if they are turned on while there is no audio being played.
 The relay closure causes these amplifiers to turn on only when audio is sent to them.
-Save Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click on the Save button to save your configuration settings.
+Note: You need to reboot for changes to take effect.
 Test Audio When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
+Test Multicast When the Test Multicast button is pressed, the Paging Server will send a five second canned ULAW message to a predetermined multicast address and port.
 Test Relay Click on the Test Relay button to do a relay test.
 Reboot Click on the Reboot button to reboot the system.